NATS文档

 If a leaf node connects to a cluster, it is recommended to configure it with knowledge of all seed servers and have each seed server accept connections from leaf nodes.
 Should the remote cluster's configuration change, the discovery protocol will gossip peers capable of accepting leaf connections.
 A leaf node can have multiple remotes, each connecting to a different cluster.
 Each URL in a remote needs to point to the same cluster.
 If one node in a cluster is configured as leaf node, all nodes need to.
 Likewise, if one server in a cluster accepts leaf node connections, all servers need to.

-Leaf Nodes are an important component as a way to bridge traffic between local NATS servers you control and servers that are managed by a third-party.
-Synadia's NGS allows accounts to use leaf nodes, but gain accessibility to the global network to inexpensively connect geographically distributed servers or small clusters.
+Leaf Nodes are an important component as a way to bridge traffic between local NATS servers you control and servers that are managed by a third-party. allows accounts to use leaf nodes, but gain accessibility to the global network to inexpensively connect geographically distributed servers or small clusters.

 LeafNode Configuration Tutorial